bruceadams/available-enis/README.md

-# AWS Caller ID
+# Available AWS Elastice Network Interfaces

-This tool exists as a concrete, complete example of a Rust command line tool that interacts with AWS.

-I do not think this running tool is very useful.
-My plan is to use this a sort-of template when writing AWS command line tools in the future.
+Summarize the status of every AWS Elastic Network Interface, eni.
+Optionally, delete every ENI with a status of "available".

+This is a very narrow tool that pretty much does one thing: cleanup stray Elastice Network Interfaces that seem to fall out of a very complex terraform configuration that we build and tear down regularly.

+This is _very_ fast.
+The deletes all run concurrently.

 ## Built in help

 ```
-aws-caller-id -h
+available-enis -h
-Print AWS caller identity
+Count and optionally delete available AWS Elastic Networks

-Usage: aws-caller-id [OPTIONS]
+Usage: available-enis [OPTIONS]

 Options:
+  -d, --delete             Delete "available" ENIs
   -p, --profile <PROFILE>  AWS profile to use
   -r, --region <REGION>    AWS region to target
   -h, --help               Print help (see more with '--help')